All I Need (Radiohead song): Release

 "All I Need" concludes the first half of In Rainbows.
-On 5 January 2009, TBD Records and ATO Records released "All I Need" to United States adult album alternative radio, marking the fifth and final single from In Rainbows.
+On 5 January 2009, TBD Records and ATO Records released "All I Need" to US adult album alternative radio.
 CD copies of the single were distributed by TBD Records for promotional purposes to coincide with the radio release, which included labels detailing Radiohead's nominations at the 51st Annual Grammy Awards.
 A performance of "All I Need" was included on the 2008 live video In Rainbows – From the Basement.
 Yorke remixed "All I Need" as a new song, "Honey Pot", which he played during a guest appearance on the radio station KCRW in June 2013.

 Music video

-Radiohead produced the music video for "All I Need" with MTV in support of the MTV EXIT campaign, which promotes awareness and increase prevention of human trafficking and modern slavery.
-Yorke said of the project:

-The video, directed by Steve Rogers and filmed in Australia by cinematographer John Seale, premiered on May 1, 2008.
-In split screen, it depicts a day in the lives of two children from opposite sides of the world: a boy in the west from an affluent area, and a boy in the east forced to work in a sweatshop which produces shoes worn by the western boy.
-The video garnered 16 awards, including the UNICEF–CASBAA Asia-Pacific Child Rights Award, the Bronze ANDY for Film at the International Andy Awards, the In Book for Music Video at the 2009 D&AD Awards, and the Bronze Lion for Film at the Cannes Lions International Festival of Creativity.
+The "All I Need" music video was directed by Steve Rogers and filmed in Australia by John Seale.
+It premiered on MTV on May 1, 2008.
+In split screen, it depicts a day in the lives of two children: a boy in the west from an affluent area, and a boy in the east forced to work in a sweatshop which produces shoes worn by the western boy.
+It was made in support of the MTV EXIT campaign, which promotes awareness and increase prevention of human trafficking and modern slavery.
+Yorke said he hoped the campaign would make slavery less of a taboo to discuss.
+The video won 16 awards, including the UNICEF–CASBAA Asia-Pacific Child Rights Award, the Bronze ANDY for Film at the International Andy Awards, the In Book for Music Video at the 2009 D&AD Awards, and the Bronze Lion for Film at the Cannes Lions International Festival of Creativity.

-Reception

-Thomas Leatham of Far Out name "All I Need" the third-best Radiohead song.